WuerthPhoenix/tornado/src/common/api/doc/README.md

 }
 ```

 # Action

-As for the Event, the structure of an Action is really simple:
+Like the Event structure, the structure of an Action is rather simple:

-- __id__: the Action type identifier.
-Usually, an executor always processed a single type of action;
+- __id__:  The Action type identifier (an executor usually processes a single action type)
-- __payload__: a Map<String, String> with action specific data.
+- __payload__:  A Map<String, String> with action-specific data.

-All fields are mandatory.
-The payload is required but it can be empty.
+All fields are mandatory, although again the payload can be an empty structure.

-Example of an Action in JSON format:
+Example Action in JSON format:
 ```json
 {
     "id": "Monitoring",